HuMI-Group/HuMITools/README.md

 Unfortunately we cannot provide you with trainings datasets, due to data privacy.
 But we provide you with MR images of our own leg muscles, so that you can see on what the pretrained models are trained on.
 When changing any of code, apply advanced settings or use a not implemented model, this is on your own risk.

 # Questions
 If you have any questions, need help on predicting your data or want to contribute your data to make the pretrained networks even more powerful feel free to contact us!

+# Sources

+Most models and Loss functions implemented here were taken (and adapted) from literature sources,

+[DBLP:journals/corr/CicekALBR16]